Science

 - Grade 10-12

-- Pre-requisite: AP Physics I; Students should have completed Algebra 2
+- Pre-requisite: AP Physics I; students should have completed Algebra 2

 AP Physics 2 is an algebra-based, introductory college-level physics course.
 Students cultivate their understanding of physics through inquiry-based investigations as they explore these topics: fluids; thermodynamics; electrical force, field, and potential; electric circuits; magnetism and electromagnetic induction; geometric and physical optics; and quantum, atomic, and nuclear physics.
 LABORATORY REQUIREMENT—this course requires that 25 percent of the instructional time will be spent in hands-on laboratory work, with an emphasis on inquiry-based investigations that provide students with opportunities to demonstrate the foundational physics principles and apply the science practices.
 Inquiry-based laboratory experiences support the AP Physics 2 course by providing opportunities for students to engage in the seven science practices as they design plans for experiments, make predictions, collect and analyze data, apply mathematical routines, develop explanations, and communicate about their work.